 Coach your employees to put the oldest product on top so it gets used first.
 Rotating your products like this will save you money, reduce your food waste, and keep your food looking beautiful.

-#4: Put Least Expensive Products in Front of Customer
+#4: Put the Least Expensive Products in Front of Your Customer

 We've been taught to go left to right throughout our lives.
 We read that way, queue in lines that way, and our eyes move that way when we read or look at art.
 We also inherently tend to focus on what's directly in front of us.